Prequalification Procedures and Fees: FPPs, APIs & QCLs

-Who can participate in WHO prequalification of medicines?
+Who can participate in WHO prequalification ?

 Any manufacturer of active pharmaceutical ingredients (APIs) and/or finished pharmaceutical products (FPPs) can express an interest in having its API or FPP products evaluated by WHO, provided those products are eligible for assessment.
 FPPs eligible for evaluation include both generic and innovator FPPs, and FPPs that contain just one active ingredient or that combine several.

 Medicines quality control laboratories (QCLs) that undertake chemical and microbiological (including bacterial endotoxins) testing of medicines are also eligible to apply for prequalification” to “Medicines quality control laboratories (QCLs) that undertake chemical and microbiological (including bacterial endotoxins) testing of medicines are also eligible to apply for prequalification, in accordance to WHO TRS 1003 Annex 3, Procedure for assessing the acceptability, in principle, of quality control laboratories for use by the United Nations agencies

 What are the steps of the prequalification process?